From running sneakers, gym memberships, mental health apps, and more -- wellness stipends are the perfect benefit to support your employees' health.

 What they are not:

-The companies that achieve the most productivity and success are the one that are most innovative, the most focused on employees’ needs, and most driven to help the employees succeed at work and in life.
+The companies that achieve the most productivity and success are the ones that are most innovative, the most focused on employees’ needs, and the most driven to help the employees succeed at work and in life.

-Companies offering health & wellness stipend:
+Companies offering Health & Wellness Stipends:

 Webflow gives their team members $200/month to spend on health and wellness items from gym memberships to workout gear to meditation apps.

 After analyzing their team's stipend data, they noticed employees selected many different types of health perks (as seen below).

 Their team bought 36 unique health & wellness-related perks, and signed up for memberships at 22 different gyms!

 This is the magic of what happens when you offer your people a health and wellness stipend.